unconst/BitTensor/README.md

 ## Word-Embeddings

-A word embedding is a projection from a word to a continuous vector space 'cat' --> [0,1, 0,9, ..., -1.2], which attempts to maintain the word's semantics.
-For instance, 'King' - 'Queen' = 'Male'.
-Word embeddings are highly useful first order projections for a number of Machine Learning problems which make them an ideal product for a network attempting to be useful for the largest number of individuals.
+A word-embedding is a projection from a word to a continuous vector space representation of that word, which attempts to maintain the semantics under the projection, For instance, 'King' --> [0,1, 0,9, ..., -1.2], such that 'King' - 'Queen' = 'Male'.

+Word-embeddings are highly useful initital projections for a large number of Machine Learning problems.
+This makes them an ideal product for our network.
+They can also be trained in an un-supervised fashion which is a requirment for the local-loss approach described above.

-Word embeddings can be trained in a self-supervised manner on a language corpus by attempting to find a projection which helps a classifier predict words in context.
+During training we use a language corpus and find our projection by training a classifier to predict words in context.
 For example, the sentence 'The queen had long hair', may produce a number of supervised training examples ('queen' -> 'had'), or ('hair' -> 'long').
-The ability to predict context requires an understanding of the relationships between words ('meaning' is relational quality).
-The assumption is that the meaning of a word is determined by the company it keeps been highly successful assumption in practice.
+The ability to predict context requires an understanding of the relationships between words ('meaning' is a relational quality) -- a highly successful assumption in practice.

-In the prototype node above, we train each NN using a standard skip gram model, to predict the following word from the previous, however any other embedding producing method is possible.
-The goal is diversity.
+In the prototype node above, we train each NN using a standard skip gram model, to predict the following word from the previous, however any other embedding producing method is possible -- indeed, the goal should be diversity.

 ## License